Chris and I met in May of 2016, went on our first date in July, and got engaged in October of the same year.

-We were officially married at the courthouse in downtown Charleston on a Wednesday morning just a few weeks following our engagement.
-We’d found an apartment, had an engagement ring, and we “just knew”.
+We were officially married at the courthouse in downtown Charleston on a Wednesday morning.
+It was just a few weeks following our engagement.
+Our logic was: we found an apartment, had an engagement ring, and we “just knew”.

-We made the initial visit to the courthouse when we applied for a marriage license soon after Chris proposed in late October.
-After we received our copy of the application, we looked at it and saw one brief line of signature that made the difference in us being married or not.
+We applied for a marriage license soon after Chris proposed in late October and after we received our copy of the application, we looked at it and saw one brief line of signature that made the difference in us being married or not.
 And both of us thought, "Seriously?
 It’s that easy?"

-Chris had his favorite five panel hat on.
-My hair was still wet from the shower, and I was wearing jeans.
-We pulled up to 100 Broad St., walked through security, when the guards said, “Y’all are heading to Marriage License Office, correct?
+Chris had a hat on.
+My hair was still wet from the shower.
+We pulled up to 100 Broad St. and walked through security.
+The guards said something like, “Y’all are heading to Marriage License Office, correct?
 No one else comes to court smiling that big."
+TRUE.

-We walked into the Marriage License offices with our portion of the license signed and told the clerk that we wanted to get married.
-No one else knew what we’d decided to do, and most people wouldn’t know until a few weeks later.
-We were still planning a wedding for December 16th, something simple, just a family friend’s backyard ceremony and a reception at a nearby brewery :)
+We walked into the Marriage License office and told the clerk that we wanted to get married.
+Besides Chris' parents having a slight suspicion, no one else knew what we’d decided to do, and most people wouldn’t know until a few weeks later.
+We were still planning a small ceremony for some friends and family, but this would be just for us.

 My favorite photo of that day was taken by a stranger in the lobby.